 If you have refrigerated the chicken, make sure that it comes to room temperature before you fry, this way they are crispier and remain so for longer as well they absorb less oil.

-how to make chicken pakora or chicken pakoda with step by step pictures
+Method 2 – How to make chicken pakora recipe or chicken pakoda

 1. Add all the ingredients to a bowl , except flour, semolina and oil.